diku-compSys/compSys-e2024/lectures/24-11-20_a_tiny_riscv_setup/exercises.md

 Check the source code in fib.c to discover how it gets its input.

-7. Try to understand the minimal library in "lib.c"

-Perhaps break it up and ask chatgpt to explain the fragments one by one.
-Be critical.

-8. Write your own C program
+7. Write your own C program

 Try to use some of the facilities, for example input/output.
 Note that there is no standard library.
 Only the functions defined in "lib.h" is available.

-Take a look at hello.c, fib.c or echo.c for inspiration.
+Take a look at hello.c, fib.c, erat.c or echo.c for inspiration.

 If you're really ambitious, try to build something which uses the dynamic memory management as well (allocate/release).